-The Elementary and Secondary Education Act (ESEA), reauthorized as the Every Student Succeeds Act (ESSA), contains key provisions to promote educational stability and success for students in foster care.
-ESSA requires state and local education agencies to collaborate with custodial agencies (child welfare agencies and local Title IV-E courts) to effectively address the educational needs of children in foster care.
+Federal law requires that state and local education agencies (schools and districts) collaborate with custodial agencies (child welfare agencies and local Title IV-E courts) to effectively address the educational needs of children in foster care.
 This document details federal requirements and provides initial recommendations to facilitate joint implementation of this law at the local level.
-It will be amended periodically to share updated information about public policy recommendations and preferred practices.

-The Center for Accountability and Continuous Improvement at the Ohio Department of Education and the Office of Families and Children at the Ohio Department of Job and Family Services, in conjunction with local education and child welfare stakeholders, created this document.
-Excerpts from the Non-Regulatory Guidance: Ensuring Educational Stability for Children in Foster Care, published by the U.S. Department of Education and the U.S. Department of Health and Human Services on June 23, 2016, are referenced throughout this guidance.
+This document references the Non-Regulatory Guidance: Ensuring Educational Stability for Children in Foster Care, published by the U.S. Department of Education and the U.S. Department of Health and Human Services on November 15, 2024.

-Two sample procedure documents accompany this guidance document.
-Students in foster care are a highly mobile population, therefore, districts and custodial agencies should consider collaborating across district and county lines and adopting consistent procedures.
-The forms accompanying this guidance may be used in part or in full to encourage consistency across districts and counties.
+Students in foster care are a highly mobile population; therefore, districts and custodial agencies may collaborate across district and county lines and adopt consistent procedures.
+The forms below accompany this guidance and may be used in part or in full to encourage consistency across districts and counties.